Hasuzawa/3D-gallery/README.md

 ## Gallery for simple 3D objects

-A very simple demo for some 3D objects I created in Blender.
-Rendered with Three.js .
+A very simple gallery for some 3D objects I created in Blender.
+Rendered with Three.js.
+This is a demo project.

+## Preview